Board of Education Meeting - Monday, August 3, 2015

-Summer Feeding Program Starts Monday, June 15
+Summer Feeding Program Continues Starting Monday, August 10

 The Mason City Community School District is participating in the Summer Food Service Program in conjunction with the USDA (United States Department of Agriculture) Food and Nutrition Service.
 Free and nutritious meals are available to all children and teens 18 years and younger.
 No enrollment is necessary.
-Meals will be provided at the following sites and times:
+Meals will be provided at the following site and times:

 |Monday, August 10 - Friday, August 14:|